-Sidhu Moose Wala: The edgy India rapper who died in gun violence
+Sidhu Moose Wala: The murdered Indian rapper who 'made sense of chaos'

 Ni ehda uthuga jawani ch janaja mithiye (The funeral will happen in youth).

 This is a line from Indian rapper Sidhu Moose Wala's latest track, The Last Ride.
-The song which was released in May - and has gathered over 10 million views on YouTube since - features the iconic crime scene where American rapper Tupac was murdered in his BMW in 1996.
+The song, which was released in May - and has gathered over 10 million views on YouTube since - features the iconic crime scene where American rapper Tupac was murdered in his BMW in 1996.

-"Many hated him, and many died wanting him...everything is revealed in the eyes of the young boy," Moose Wala cackles in the music video which is shot in slick monochrome tones.
+"Many hated him, and many died wanting him...everything is revealed in the eyes of the young boy," Moose Wala cackles in the music video, which is shot in slick monochrome tones.

-On Sunday and in an ominous turn of events, Moose Wala met the same fate.
+On Sunday, in an ominous turn of events, Moose Wala met the same fate.
 The 28-year-old singer was driving near his village in Punjab state on Sunday when he was shot dead by unidentified attackers.

 Crazy how life works sometimes— Crypto Singh (@CryptoMisl) May 29, 2022